sahilkumar-sk/sahilkumar-sk/README.md

 - Software Engineer with a strong foundation in **backend systems, RESTful APIs, and databases**
 - Experience building **end-to-end applications** integrating ML models into production workflows
 - Interested in **API-driven architectures, system design, and workflow automation**
-- Hands-on experience with **Flask, SQL databases, dashboards, and ML pipelines**
+- Hands-on experience with **Flask, SQL databases, cloud dashboards, and ML pipelines**
 - Passionate about building **scalable, maintainable software systems**
 - Open to **Software Engineer, Backend, and AI-enabled engineering roles**